dolphindb/grafana-datasource/README.md

 ### FAQ
 Q: How to set the automatic refresh interval of the dashboard?
 A:
-Open the dashboard, click the drop-down box to the right of the refresh button in the upper right corner to select the automatic refresh interval.
+For the type of script, open Dashboard, and refresh the right side to the right side of the right corner to click the drop -down box to select the automatic refresh interval
+For stream data table types, the data is real-time, no settings are required.

 If you need to customize the refresh interval, you can open `dashboard settings > Time options > Auto refresh`, enter a custom interval

 If you need a refresh interval smaller than 5s, such as 1s, you need to do the following:
 Modify the grafana configuration file
 ````ini